 by Richard Waite, Lauretta Burke, Erin Gray, Pieter van Beukering, Luke Brander, Emily McKenzie, Linwood Pendleton, Peter Schuhmann and Emma Tompkins - February 2014

 This guidebook details the steps in conducting a coastal ecosystem valuation to inform decision making in the Caribbean.
 It guides valuation practitioners—both economists and non-economists—through the three phases of a valuation effort (scoping, analysis and outreach), with an emphasis on...

-Enabling Conditions and Lessons Learnedby Benjamin Kushner, Richard Waite, Lauretta Burke and Megan Jungwiwattanaporn - December 2012
+Enabling Conditions and Lessons Learnedby Benjamin Kushner, Richard Waite and Lauretta Burke - December 2012

 This paper assesses the policy influence of previous coastal ecosystem economic valuations in the Caribbean and identifies the key “enabling conditions” for valuations to influence policy, management, or investment decisions.
 These findings will inform WRI's and our partners’ efforts to...

 by Lauretta Burke, Richard Waite, Benjamin Kushner, Emily Cooper, Peter Edwards, Nathalie Zenny, Ava Maxam, Parris Lyew-Ayee and Karen McIntyre - June 2011

 This analysis includes a valuation of coral reef-associated fisheries, potential losses to tourism due to beach erosion, and examines the role of coral reefs in reducing coastal flooding during storms.
 In addition, we provide a literature review of 16 coral reef valuations conducted in Jamaica...

 by Jeffrey Wielgus, Emily Cooper, Lauretta Burke and Ruben Torres - April 2010